 Fireships tended to be older, smaller vessels, which were refurbished with combustibles, such as gunpowder and pitch, to basically become floating bombs.

-The fireship would have a skeleton crew who were among the most skilled and dedicated sailors, who would be able to get away using a small escape rowboat towed behind the fireship.
+The fireship would have a skeleton crew who were among the most skilled and dedicated sailors and who would be able to escape using a small rowboat towed behind the fireship.

-Hatches were cut at various intervals in the ships’ hulls to allow for air intake to feed the flames even further.
+Hatches were cut at various intervals in the ships’ hulls to allow for air intake to further feed the flames.

 Fireships decisive in naval encounters during the Greek War of Independence

-While Hydra and its fellow “nautical islands” in Greece, Spetses and Psara, possessed many ships manned by well-skilled crews, they did not have naval ships in the traditional sense.
+While Hydra and its fellow “nautical islands” in Greece, Spetses and Psara, possessed many ships manned by well-skilled crews, they did not possess naval ships in the traditional sense.

-Many of their merchant ships were armed with cannon; this was the Mediterranean Sea, of course, which was filled with pirate ships.
+Many of their merchant ships were armed with cannons; this was the Mediterranean Sea, of course, which was filled with pirate ships.

 The proof was in the results for Greece

-Greek fireships time and again proved decisive in naval encounters, destroying key Turkish naval assets, and, just as importantly, causing panic amongst the Turkish sailors.
+Greek fireships time and again proved decisive in naval encounters, destroying key Turkish naval assets, and just as importantly, causing panic amongst Turkish sailors.

-The pilots of fireships were renowned for their dash, daring, and faith; they even attempted to burn the Egyptian Fleet (who were allies of the Turks) at Alexandria.
+The pilots of fireships were renowned for their dash, courage, and faith; they even attempted to burn the Egyptian Fleet (allies of the Turks) at Alexandria.

-The day of the fireship was past; even at the end of the Greek War of Independence, steam-powered warships came onto the scene, as well as ironclads a few decades later.
+The day of the fireship was past; even at the end of the Greek War of Independence, steam-powered warships came onto the scene, as did ironclads a few decades later.

 The fireship elan remains

-In the Balkan Wars, too, a bit of the fireship elan remained when another Hydriot, Captain Nicholas Votsis snuck a torpedo boat into Thessaloniki harbor, which was at the time still under Turkish control, and sank the Turkish cruiser Fetih Bulend.
+In the Balkan Wars, too, a bit of the fireship elan remained when another Hydriot, Captain Nicholas Votsis, snuck a torpedo boat into the Thessaloniki harbor, still under Turkish control at the time, and sunk the Turkish cruiser Fetih Bulend.

-Hydriots honor the legacy of the fireships in the annual “Miaouleia” Festival, a celebration in Hydra’s beautiful amphitheatrical harbor which culminates in the burning and fireworks on a small ship.
+Hydriots honor the legacy of the fireships in the annual “Miaouleia” Festival, a celebration in Hydra’s beautiful amphitheatrical harbor that culminates in the burning and fireworks on a small ship.

 Today, the Greek Navy is one of the world’s finest fleets, drawing on the skills of an ancient maritime nation and the inspiration of three thousand years of victories at sea.

-Its ships tend to be nimble and smaller, its sailors learned and daring, and its tactics daring and asymmetric, as always.
+Its ships tend to be nimble and smaller, its sailors skilled and courageous, and its tactics daring and asymmetric, as has always been the case.